Printer-friendly version of the Faculty Senate Bylaws

 Section 2: The President Elect must be selected from Faculty Senate members

 Section 4: The Executive Committee constitutes the leadership of the Faculty Senate.
-Nominees for the chairs of the Faculty Senate Standing Committees will be recommended to the Faculty Senate by the President, Immediate Past President, and President Elect of the Faculty Senate after consultation with the immediate past and present members of the Standing Committees for a confirmation vote by the Faculty Senate at its first meeting in the Fall Quarter.
+Nominees for the chairs of the Faculty Senate Standing Committees will be recommended to the Faculty Senate by the President, Immediate Past President, and President Elect of the Faculty Senate for a confirmation vote by the Faculty Senate at its first meeting in the Fall Quarter.
 Nominees must be members of the Faculty Senate at the time of their nomination.
 Faculty Senate Standing Committee chairs will serve a one-year term that is renewable.

 Section 5: When directed by the Faculty Senate, the Executive Committee may propose meeting with the Board of Trustees or its Executive Committee to discuss matters relevant to the well-being of the University.

 Section 6: A simple majority of the Executive Committee may request a meeting of the Executive Committee.